Already using Zoom? You don't need another file-sharing app.

 Email or SMS

-Default fallback for sharing files when nothing else is set up.
+The default fallback when nothing else is set up.

 - Where files live